WHITENING

 Whitening FAQ

 Tooth whitening or tooth bleaching is the process of lightening the colour of human teeth.
-Whitening is often desirable when teeth become yellowed over
+Whitening is often desirable when teeth become yellowed overtime for a number of reasons, and can be achieved by changing the intrinsic or extrinsic colour of the tooth enamel.

 No, you may experience some sensitivity at first, but this is normal.

 No, you do not need to change the foods/drinks you eat.
-However, we do suggests taking it easy with coloured foods an hour after your whitening
+However, we do suggests taking it easy with coloured foods an hour after your whiteningtreatment.
+Apart from this, stick to your normal eating/drinking habits.